mayadem8/Medal_Prediction_Using_Linear_Regression/README.md

 # Medal_Prediction_Using_Linear_Regression

-A machine learning project to predict the number of medals a country will win based on features such as the number of athletes.
-Includes data preprocessing, feature engineering, and model building.
+This project involves building a predictive machine learning model to estimate the number of medals a country will achieve in a sports event.
+The model is based on key features such as the number of athletes and other relevant data.

+## Features
+- **Data Preprocessing:** Clean and preprocess datasets for accurate analysis.
+- **Feature Engineering:** Analyze and select important features contributing to medal predictions.
+- **Model Building:** Train and evaluate predictive models using machine learning algorithms.